 Given its size and resolution, the Kodak Charmera is admittedly not the sharpest nor most high-tech camera on the market.
 However, it’s already gone viral online, so much so that it’s nearly impossible to get your hands on one right now.

 Many are comparing its popularity to the Labubu craze – basically, people love collecting cute mystery items, and the Charmera gets bonus points for being pretty affordable for a digicam too.
-FYI, each box costs US$30 (~S$39).
+FYI, each blind box costs $52 at the authorised retailers in Singapore, while an entire set of 6 blind boxes would set you back $312.

 Since they’re digicams, the Charmeras are also super easy to use – there’s no need to develop film rolls, and pictures are easily transferable via a USB-C cable to phones and other devices.

 As mentioned, the Kodak Charmeras are hard to cop right now.
-They’re sold at 3 official retailers in Singapore – iCM Photography, 8storeytree and Pastlanes – but are currently out of stock in all stores.
+They’re sold at 3 official retailers in Singapore – iCM Photography, 8storeytree and Pastlanes.
+As of 23rd June, you can still buy the OG Kodak Charmera series from iCM Photography, and pre-order the new Kodak Charmera Millennium Edition from Pastlanes.

 If you want to get your hands on the Charmeras stat, we’ve seen them listed at other retailers and websites for a higher price.

-For instance, the cameras are going for $78 at Alan Photo, inclusive of a 64GB MicroSD Card, $79 at Harvey Norman, and $69.90 at Happibox.
+For instance, the cameras are going for $69 at Alan Photo, inclusive of a 64GB MicroSD Card and $79 at Harvey Norman.

 There are also multiple listings for them on websites like Carousell, Amazon, Shopee and Lazada, ranging from around $50 to $80.